 Gene-Environment Neuropsychiatry (GENe)

-The group objective is to advance personalised psychiatry via discovery, development and evaluation of gene by environment interactions relevant to psychiatry practice.
+Our objective is to advance personalised psychiatry via discovery, development and evaluation of gene by environment interactions relevant to psychiatry practice.

 Our studies are based on a framework that suggests both genetic and environmental factors contribute to psychiatric disorders.
 We primarily focus on psychotic (e.g. schizophrenia) and mood (e.g. depression) disorders with an emphasis on: